rbehrends/vspace/README.md

 VSpace is a compact C++ library designed to allow processes in a multi-process environment to interoperate via mmapped shared memory.
-The library provides facilities for shared memory allocation and deallocation, shared mutexes, semaphores, queues, lists, and hash tables.
+The library provides multi-processing facilities including shared memory allocation and deallocation, shared mutexes, semaphores, event sets, shared strings, arrays, queues, and hash tables.

 It takes its basic inspiration from the OCamlnet netmulticore library.